ToberoCat/libwallaby/guides/topics/increasing-robot-accuracy.md

 This method involves aligning the robot by gently driving it against the PVC pipes along the game table's edges.
 This ensures that the robot's x or y position is accurate and can also correct its rotation.

-ToDo: Add graphic of the X-Y approach with pvc alignment

 ### Line Up

 <tldr>